 Whether you're in business for yourself or working for the man, the woman or the big faceless corporation, the principles of how to earn money are the same.
-Understanding these principles and applying them consistently are key.
-Progress comes from consistency.
-Let's dive in.
+Understanding these principles and applying them consistently are key and progress will only come from consistency.

 1. Be Valuable